Road to Kickstarter Episode #3 - The obstacles on our way, and how to handle them

 3) We also have the Italian market to cover with new games

 With all this stuff running in parallel, and an unprecedented international health emergency impacting manufacturing and delivery, we think 2021 is the most likely year when stars will align.
-Long story short: at the time of writing we’re targeting January, but since so many other pieces need to fall into place, we’ll reserve the right to push it back until we are sure everything is in working order.
+Long story short: initially we were targeting the beginning of the year, but since so many other pieces need to fall into place, we’ll reserve the right to push it back until we are sure everything is in working order.

 How to tackle all these potential issues